 Influenza is a common illness.
 Most college-age people who become ill with influenza recover uneventfully, but while they are ill they are often completely unable to attend classes, work, or study.
 If a student becomes ill at a critical time during the semester such as just before final exams, it can be very disruptive.
 Students with underlying problems such as asthma or heart disease are at greater risk of becoming seriously ill with influenza.
 Influenza vaccine (flu) is offered to students each year in the fall.

 Each year in the fall the Health Center makes flu vaccine available to students, through routine clinic visits as well as special scheduled clinics designed to make it as easy as possible for students to get the vaccine.
-The Health Center will send out email notification to students through the communications center when flu vaccine is available.
+Click here for the Vaccine Information Sheet.

 Meningococcal meningitis is a rare but potentially dangerous illness which can be caused by either viruses or bacteria.
 It can lead to dangerous swelling of the fluid surrounding the brain and spinal cord.